18 Exercises That Show You Exactly What Muscles You Are Stretching

 3. Pectoral Stretch

-Muscles highlighted: Pectorals and Lats.
+Muscles targeted: Pectorals and Lats.

 Stand facing wall and slowly turn away from wall while placing right hand on wall.
 Repeat with opposite hand.